coleslaw-org/coleslaw/docs/hacking.md

 should be a pretty straightforward subclass of CONTENT with the necessary methods: `render`, `page-url` and `publish`.
 It could have a `url` slot with `page-url` as a reader to allow arbitrary layout on the site.
-The big question is how to handle templating and how indexes or other content should link to it.
+For now, we can be sloppy and reuse the post template and limit static-pages to being written in markdown.
+If we want to support other formats, consider moving the format slot from POST to CONTENT.
+This has been implemented on the branch `static-pages`.

 ### New Content Type: Shouts!